-Check every once in a while to be sure the mast is still tightened to the rear quarter panel.
+Check occasionally to be sure the mast is still tightened to the rear quarter panel.

 Power Antenna Mast Care (Convertible)

 Your power antenna will look its best and work well if it's cleaned from time to time.
 To clean the antenna mast do the following: